vn971/rua/README.md

 `rua info freecad`

-`rua install xcalib`  # install or upgrade a package
+`rua install pinta`  # install or upgrade a package

 `rua upgrade`  # upgrade all AUR packages.
 You can selectively ignore packages by using `--ignore` or adding them to `IgnorePkg` in `pacman.conf` (same as with non-AUR packages and `pacman`).
 You can upgrade only specific packages with `rua install A B C`.